 For noises due to such things as loud parties, please contact the Bozeman Police Department at 582-2000.

-In Bozeman, a "Public Nuisance" is generally defined as a building or structure that is unsafe or a hazard which creates a potential danger to life, property, or health.
+According to Article 2. - Nuisances section of the Bozeman Municipal Code, a "Public Nuisance" is generally defined as a building or structure that is unsafe or a hazard which creates a potential danger to life, property, or health.
 It can also include such things as attractive nuisances and buildings or places in such disrepair that other crimes end up occurring.
 Unsecured abandoned houses and properties with excessive garbage and/ or vehicles could fall into this category.

 Generally, "public nuisances" in Bozeman are investigated as a part of an overall nuisance property.
 The code compliance officers will take an overall look at the condition of the property and evaluate the various "nuisance" components on the property before making a determination.